eclipse-vertx/vert.x/mods_manual.md

 Vert.x allows you to package up your applications or re-usable functionality into modules which can then be referenced by other applications or modules.

-For example, vert.x ships with several out of the box modules including a mailer, a MongoDB persistor and an authentication manager.
+For example, vert.x ships with several out of the box modules including a web server, a mailer and a MongoDB persistor.
 You can also easily create your own modules.

 ### Modules location